galen/PHP-Instagram-API/README.md

 - This will redirect the user to the Instagram authorization page.
 After authorization Instagram will redirect the user to the url in `$auth_config['redirect_uri']` with a code that you will need to obtain an access token

+- You can also just retrieve the authorisation URL and take care of the redirection yourself via

+    $auth->getAuthorizationUrl();

 <b></b>

     $_SESSION['instagram_access_token'] = $auth->getAccessToken( $_GET['code'] );